-Board of directors General shareholders' meeting

-Body authorising the severance clauses ٧

-Yes No

-Are these clauses notified to the General Shareholders' Meeting?
+Board of Directors General shareholders' meeting Body authorising the severance clauses V Yes No Are these clauses notified to the General Shareholders' Meeting? ٧

-In order to meet the provisions of article 249 of the Capital Companies Law, the aforementioned executive director contracts were approved by the Board of Directors before they were signed, with the vote in favour of two thirds of the members (specifically, a unanimous vote on the part of the directors).
+In order to meet the provisions of article 249 of the Capital Companies Law, the aforementioned executive director contracts (and the amendments) were approved by the Board of Directors before they were signed, with the vote in favour of two thirds of the members (specifically, a unanimous vote on the part of the directors).
 The director involved in each case abstained from attending the deliberations and voting.

 C.2.
-Committees of the Board of Directors
+Committees of the board of directors

-C.2.1 Provide details of all committees of the Board of Directors, their membership, and the proportion of executive, proprietary, independent and other external directors that comprise them:
+C.2.1 Provide details of all committees of the board of directors, their membership, and the proportion of executive, proprietary, independent and other external directors that comprise them:

-Audit Committee

-Name Post Category
+Audit Committee Name Post Category

 MR MARCOS PEÑA PINTO CHAIRPERSON Independent

 MS FÁTIMA BÁÑEZ GARCÍA MEMBER Independent

 MR JOSÉ FERNANDO DE ALMANSA MORENO- BARREDA MEMBER Independent